 After pleading guilty to criminal charges regarding the outbreak, they were penalized with a $1.5 million fine by the FDA.
 When news finally began to break up about their toxic juices, they had already lost a third of their market value.

-The Samsung Galaxy Note 7 had been one of my top choices when I was in the market for a new smartphone.
-I even went to test it out in the store and was thisclose to buying when all of a sudden, smoke started coming out of the charger port and it just exploded!
+The Samsung Galaxy Note 7 was one of my top choices when I was in the market for a new smartphone.
+I even went to see what it looked like at Best Buy, and U was thisclose to buying when all of a sudden — smoke started coming out of the charger port and it just exploded!
 The experience left me scarred: my left earlobe now looks like a chew toy and the doctor had to surgically remove about 12 shards of glass from my cheek.

 But that was the fear after reports of exploding Samsung phones began to surface.
 Public opinion had become shrouded in distrust.
 Especially because of the way the situation had been handled.
 Rather than immediately own up to the mistake, Samsung opted to downplay the extent of its reach.

 They could have (and probably should have) showed concern for the safety of their customers by reaching out to them about the malfunction ASAP.